bhratsharmaa/Hotel-booking-analysis/README.md

 # Hotel booking analysis project

-Welcome to the Hotel booking Analysis project!
-In this repository, we have conducted an in-depth Exploratory Data Analysis (EDA) on a comprehensive dataset related to  restaurant's operations.
-This analysis is geared towards providing valuable insights and data-driven recommendations to enhance  hotel's business strategies.
+Welcome to the Hotel Booking Analysis project!
+In this repository, an in-depth Exploratory Data Analysis (EDA) has been conducted on a comprehensive dataset related to restaurant operations.
+This analysis aims to provide valuable insights and data-driven recommendations to enhance the hotel's business strategies.